Clogged drains are a common menace that most homeowners experience at some point.

 A. Common Cup

 This one has a firm, long handle with a cup-shaped structure at the end.
 This creates pressure on the drain and helps break up blockages.
-These plungers are great for use with flat surfaces such as tubs and sinks; however, they aren’t effective with blocked toilets.
+These plungers are great for use with flat surfaces such as tubs and sinks; however, they aren’t adequate with blocked toilets.

 B. Flange